Cyrrav/Online-Shop-Recommender-Application/README.md

 # Online-Shop-Application
+A basic shop application with a recommendation system.

-A personal Java project.
-Created based off of a prompt from a friend as an experiment with the programming language.
+A personal Java project to learn more about the language syntax.
+Created based off of a prompt from a friend as a hands-on experiment.